Contact and Help - Business Banking

 You will be able to find details of the interest we have paid to you on your statements, which you can use to work out if your savings income is within your Personal Savings Allowance.
 Interest you receive from any Individual Savings Account (ISA) won’t count towards your Personal Savings Allowance because it’s already tax free.

-Details of the types of interest income that count towards your Personal Savings Allowance and what to do if your savings income exceeds your allowance can be found by visiting www.gov.uk/hmrc/savingsallowance or contacting HMRC or your accountant.
+Details of the types of interest income that count towards your Personal Savings Allowance and what to do if your savings income exceeds your allowance can be found in the brochure A guide to the Personal Savings Allowance or by contacting HMRC or your accountant.

 More from the same category of FAQs: